The Importance of Teaching Drawing to People with Dementia

-Drawing is also one of many skills that can help increase communication between the right and left hemispheres of the brain.
-The left side of the brain is responsible for logical tasks that involve mathematics and science.
-The right side of the brain is responsible for tasks that involve creativity and artistic expression.
+Drawing, in particular, can help foster communication between the right and left hemispheres of the brain.
+The left side of the brain handles logical tasks, while the right side is responsible for creativity and artistic expression.